amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-nl-text-classification/tutorial.md

 > *A Smoky Lobster Salad With a Tapa Twist.
 This spin on the Spanish pulpo a la gallega skips the octopus, but keeps the sea salt, olive oil, pimentón and boiled potatoes.*

 Bring up the `request.json` file
-`walkthrough editor-open-file "code-snippets/ml/cloud_shell_tutorials/cloud-nl-text-classification/request.json" "in the text editor"`.
+<walkthrough-editor-open-file filePath="code-snippets/ml/cloud_shell_tutorials/cloud-nl-text-classification/request.json">in the text editor</walkthrough-editor-open-file>.

 It should look like this: